 Portrait of Imaan Hammam.
 She’s an African-Arabic role model for young girls who are struggling with racism, their looks or skin color.

-This series “Krewe des Femmes” is a celebration of women, color and diversity.
-My goal was to portray women as powerful and complex on the outside as they are on the inside.
+This series “Krewe des Femmes” is a celebration of powerful, talented, and hardworking women.
+My goal was to portray women as complex on the outside as they are on the inside.
 I use heavy, confident brushstrokes and combine pastel and vibrant colors to create a striking contrast.
 These colorful expressions are highly influenced by my life in New Orleans.
 I am constantly inspired by the beautiful colors of the city’s architecture, nature and carnivals.
 The name of the series is inspired by female Mardi Gras krewes.
 In this collection, I apply layers of spray paint, oil and acrylics, along with different 3D elements in order to make every piece as unique as the women I portray.